ksfrules/thinknetica_lesson3_additional/README.md

-simple class Car with beep method second step initialize method added to class to make number of the car object
+simple class Car with beep method second step initialize method added to class to make number of the car object third step add getter and setter for @color variable